How does check-in work?

 Should you need to add details to your billing receipt for visa applications or for a business expense, see this FAQ.

-3. Stay tuned to flight information and weather forecasts.
 Look up travel advisories to make sure there is nothing impacting your reservation.
 With road closures and flight delays, guests and hosts alike might need a little extra time to safely meet up to exchange keys.

-*Many hosts greet guests in person to exchange keys.
+Many hosts greet guests in person to exchange keys.
 Others send keys and instructions in the mail, leave them in a lockbox, or have a neighbor meet a guest.
 The decision of whether or not to give a guest a key is at the discretion of the host.
-However, the Guest Refund Policy stipulates that guests need to have reasonable access to the listing they booked.
+However, our Guest Refund Policy stipulates that guests need to have reasonable access to the listing they booked.
 If you decide not to provide keys, you should mention in your listing’s description and house rules that keys will not be available to the guests so people are aware of the situation before booking.